+Secondary Education

-Major in Elementary Education Major in Middle Grades Education Minor in Secondary Education Additional options offered through TEP: Prairie Area Teaching Initiative www.uis.edu/teachereducation/ Email: tep@uis.edu Office Phone: (217) 206-6682 Office Location: BRK 330
+Additional options offered through TEP: Prairie Area Teaching Initiative www.uis.edu/teachereducation/ Email: TEPadvising@uis.edu Office Phone: (217) 206-6682 Office Location: BRK 330

-Persons interested in becoming teachers may prepare for licensure at the elementary, middle, or secondary level through the University of Illinois at Springfield (UIS) Department of Teacher Education (TEP).
+Persons interested in becoming teachers may prepare for Illinois licensure at the elementary, middle, or secondary level through the University of Illinois Springfield (UIS) Department of Teacher Education (TEP).
 The Elementary Education major is completed while concurrently completing a second major in an appropriate academic content area.
-Students wishing to teach at the secondary level will complete a minor in Secondary Teacher Education while concurrently completing a major in an appropriate academic content area (biology, chemistry, English, history, mathematics, political science, or sociology/ anthropology).
+Students wishing to teach at the secondary level may complete the Secondary Education degree program or a minor in Secondary Teacher Education while concurrently completing a major in an appropriate academic content area (biology, chemistry, English, history, mathematics, political science, or sociology/anthropology).
 Those who have already completed baccalaureate degrees in appropriate academic content areas may also complete the sequence of TEP course work (for either elementary, middle, or secondary licensure).
-All TEP programs are developed and maintained under the auspices of the College of Education and Human Services' Council on Professional Education (COPE) and the four themes of the

-Conceptual Framework: quality teaching and professional practice, public engagement, technology, and diversity.
-Once a student is accepted into a program in the Department of Teacher Education, (s)he is referred to as a "candidate" (for licensure).
+All TEP programs are developed and maintained under the auspices of the College of Education and Human Services' Council on Professional Education (COPE) and the four themes of the Conceptual Framework: quality teaching and professional practice, public engagement, technology, and diversity.
+Once a student is accepted into a program in the Department of Teacher Education, they are referred to as a "candidate" (for licensure).

-Information and policies that govern and direct a candidate's progress through their Teacher Education program are provided at the point of initial advising, through orientation, during individual advising, on the TEP Students Blackboard, and on the Teacher Education website.
-Candidates are expected to work closely with their TEP advisor and their academic content advisor as well as utilizing other venues such as the TEP Handbook, TEP Portal, University email, and the TEP website in addition to this catalog statement in order to track their progress accurately.
+Information and policies that govern and direct a candidate's progress through their Teacher Education program are provided at the point of initial advising, through orientation, during individual advising, on the TEP Students Canvas, and on the Teacher Education website.
+Candidates are expected to work closely with their TEP advisor and their academic content advisor (if candidates are seeking a Teacher